History & Timeline

 Early 2000s

-KMC wins several reclamation awards for environmental stewardship.
+KMC receives multiple awards for land reclamation and environmental stewardship.

 2005